matthiasblomme/MixedTools/Misc/interview_questions.md

 ## General
 ### Experiences
- * What are your experiences with [Product], and how do you rate your knowledge here
+ * Question: What are your experiences with [Product], and how do you rate your knowledge here
-   * Check how the interviewee estimates his own knowledge and how he reacts
+   * Goal: Check how the interviewee estimates his own knowledge and how he reacts
  *

 ## MQ
 ### Administration
-* How do you connect 2 qmgrs witch each other?
+* Question: How do you connect 2 qmgrs witch each other?
     * channel sec/rec
     * remote q
     * transmit q
-* Describe how you can manage a qmgr
+* Question: Describe how you can manage a qmgr
+  * Answer:
     * mq web
     * runmqsc
     * rest api
     * mq explorer
-* How familiar are you with runmqsc
+* Question: How familiar are you with runmqsc?
+How do you
-    * how do you
     * create a queue
     * query a queue
     * display queue depth
     * ...
-* Describe one keypoint when installing and configuring a qmgr
+* Question: Describe one keypoint when installing and configuring a qmgr
-    * logging ...
+    * Answer: logging ...

 ### Security
 * How do you setup mq security